 - A.T.
 Kearney Global Prize - The A.T.
 Kearney Global Prize competition simulates an actual client engagement.

-- Venture Capital Investment Competition (VCIC) - Sponsored by the Polsky Center, the VCIC allows students to play the role of venture capitalists, interact with real-life entrepreneurs to evaluate potential investment opportunities, and to be evaluated by actual investors.
+- Venture Capital Investment Competition (VCIC) - Sponsored by the Polsky Center and Energy Foundry, the VCIC allows students to play the role of venture capitalists, interact with real-life entrepreneurs to evaluate potential investment opportunities, and to be evaluated by actual investors.

 - Fortune Small Business Business Plan Contest - This event is designed to uncover the nation's most promising entrepreneurs.